 - 66% of voting members in attendance required to pass, change or revise any by-law, vote an association in or out of the Conference, suspend or remove any elected official etc…

 - Any new association must first be voted in by their section (North or South) after the applicant association has been vetted.
 If approved by their section the new association comes to the Conference Board of Presidents for a vote.
-THE PRESIDENT OF ANY EXISTING NORCAL ASSOCIATION IN THE SAME CITY AS THE APPLICANT HAS THE RIGHT TO VETO BRINGING THE NEW ASSOCIATION INTO THE NORCAL CONFERENCE.
+THE PRESIDENT OF ANY EXISTING NORCAL ASSOCIATION WITH A FULL FAMILY THE PRIOR YEAR IN THE SAME CITY AS THE APPLICANT HAS THE RIGHT TO VETO BRINGING THE NEW ASSOCIATION INTO THE NORCAL CONFERENCE.
 EXCEPTION: If there is more than one association in a city ALL associations in that city must agree to veto the applicant association in order for their application to be denied.

 - 100% vote of all conference presidents (Board of Presidents), whether in attendance or not, is required to change any national rule for the conference (if a president is not in attendance the president of the conference will follow up to assure 100% agreement).
 Sections can change a national rule within their section only with a 100% vote of members in that section and must also be approved by the conference president (who is to ensure the change does not affect other sections).

 - Motions defeated by the Board of Directors can not be re-submitted in any form for 6 months.

 - In order to veto a team from your city you must sign a 3-year agreement to stay in NorCal with a $10,000 penalty for leaving before the 3 years are up.

 - Any association that applies to move to another league but stays in NorCal forfeits their ability to veto another association from their city for the upcoming season and the following season

 SECTION 11.
 Format.